Combat!

-Combat! is an American television drama series that originally aired on ABC from 1962 until 1967.
+Combat! is an American television drama that originally aired on ABC from 1962 until 1967.
 The exclamation point in Combat! was depicted on-screen as a stylized bayonet.
 The show covered the grim lives of a squad of American soldiers fighting the Germans in France during World War II.
 The first-season episode "A Day in June" shows D-Day as a flashback, hence the action occurs during and after June 1944.
 The program starred Rick Jason as platoon leader Second Lieutenant Gil Hanley and Vic Morrow as Sergeant "Chip" Saunders.
 Jason and Morrow would play the lead in alternating episodes in Combat!.

 Development

 Creator Robert Pirosh's early career in film was defined mainly by comedy films.
 After his service in World War II, his focus changed to telling the stories of lower-rank soldiers.
 He won an Academy Award for his 1949 screenplay Battleground, and directed 1951's Go for Broke!
 Both were noted for their realistic depictions of war, accuracy and portraying soldiers grappling with human vulnerabilities and ethical dilemmas.
 Those factors were central to Pirosh when, in 1961, he approached producer Selig Seligman with an idea for a television series.
 His proposal for an hour-long drama, called Men in Combat, would follow a small squad of enlisted men from their arrival in mainland Europe on D-Day to the liberation of Paris.
 Seligman's Selmur Productions was intrigued, and parent network ABC ordered a pilot.

 Pirosh's pilot, "A Day in June", was shot over six days in December 1961.
 Contemporary newspaper reports called the show Combat Platoon.
 One day was spent shooting on location at Trancas Beach in Malibu, which stood in for Omaha Beach.

 Series leads Rick Jason and Vic Morrow were unimpressed by Pirosh's pilot, and Morrow pondered quitting the show, fearing it would damage his career.
 Between completion of the pilot and greenlighting a full season, Seligman and ABC made several changes, including dropping some characters and altering others.
 Seligman also dismissed Pirosh and brought in Robert Blees to be the series producer.
 Robert Altman was hired to direct, assigned to every other episode of the inaugural season.

 By April 1962, ABC announced it had picked up the series, now called Combat!, for its fall primetime schedule.
 The network committed to a thirty-episode season, and said Combat! would be complemented by another World War II drama scheduled for Friday nights, called The Gallant Men, where Altman had directed the pilot episode.